 13 Things You Might Not Know About Mae West

 Mae West quipped, "You only live once, but if you do it right, once is enough.”
-Today would've been her 120th birthday ... or so she claimed.
+She was born on this date in 1893 ... or so she claimed.

 1. Mae West's first performance was at a church social when she was five years old.
 By 14, she was a vaudeville stage actress known as Baby Mae.
 Her early roles involved cross-dressing and blackface.
 She was "discovered" at 18 and cast in bigger shows.
 Her big break was dancing the Shimmy in the revue Sometime.

 2. West later starred in her own plays, which she wrote under the pseudonym Jane Mast.
 In 1927, Sex landed her 10 days in jail and a $500 fine for obscenity.
 She got off two days early for good behavior.

 3. Paramount Pictures offered West a motion picture contact in 1932.
 She was 38.